YT50/YT50/README.md

   ✔️ I am a linguist with a bachelor's degree in Linguistics from Tokyo University of Foreign Studies (Japan) & a master's degree in Linguistics (Socio-linguistics) from University of Strasbourg (France).<br>
 &nbsp;

 ✔️ After graduating from university, I worked on data analytics projects using BI tools as a Marketing Specialist at a Japanese electronics company.
 This experience 🌟 SPARKED 🌟 my interest in data science and coding!
 I joined a coding bootcamp to sharpen my coding skills and apply them in practice.  <br>
 &nbsp;

-✔️ Now I'm looking to pursue a career as Data Scientist / Data Engineer!
-&nbsp;

-✔️ I speak English (professional), German (professional C1-level), French (professional C2-level), Japanese (native), and Python 😄 <br>
+✔️ I speak English (professional), German 🇩🇪 (professional C1-level), French (professional C2-level), Japanese (native), and Python 😄 <br>

+🚀 Now I'm looking to pursue a career as Data Scientist / Data Engineer!
 </p>

 <!--